All students take three Shared Passage courses.

 Sophomore seminars build upon the learning goals of the First-Year Seminars, focusing on a particular topic or question viewed from multiple perspectives.
 Learning goals include intercultural proficiency and the ability to differentiate between observation and interpretation (both critical skills for study abroad and experiential education in general), as well as enhanced writing and oral presentation abilities.
 As in the First-Year Seminars, information literacy and enhanced research skills remain a key component of Shared Passages.

-Students who do not pass the sophomore seminar and students who transfer to the College after the Sophomore year must work with the Dean of the Sophomore Class to identify an appropriate substitution.
+Students who transfer to the College after the sophomore year and students who do not pass the sophomore seminar must work with the Registrar's Office who will, in consultation with the Associate Provost and Dean of the Sophomore Class, identify an appropriate substitution.

-Senior capstones focus on integrating students' Kalamazoo College experiences and preparing them for future lives beyond "K." Interdisciplinary in nature, senior capstones allow students from a variety of majors to apply diverse aspects of their Kalamazoo education to an interesting topic or problem.
+Senior-level courses in the Shared Passages Program focus on integrating students' Kalamazoo College experiences and preparing them for lives beyond 'K.' Disciplinary senior seminars integrate students' experiences inside and outside a particular major, while interdisciplinary senior seminars provide a liberal arts capstone experience, allowing students from a variety of majors to apply diverse aspects of their Kalamazoo College education to a specific topic or problem.

 Students on approved 3/2 engineering or health professions early entry programs are required to meet the senior capstone requirement by working with the director of their program at Kalamazoo College to identify a single capstone course at the approved school that reasonably fits the published senior capstone guidelines.
 Upon transfer of the credit for this course back to Kalamazoo College, the student will have completed the senior capstone requirement.